alexpear/alexpear.github.io/README.md

   - npm run test

 ## To Do:
+- GridWar funcs:
+  - Codex entries that let us ask WGenerator for a random Group, using a random implemented template.
+  - Create a Group and a counterpart with a different template.
+Log about their difference in points and how many of the second would be equal to 10 of the first.

 - Wiederholungskrieg army loadout gen
   - Add carried nonweapon items to carryable.js (and armory node)
   - Find images for displaying graphical summaries Wkrieg armies.
 Silhouettes or other simple icons.